duckduckgo/duckduckgo-help-pages/_docs/misconceptions/whats-the-downside-of-duckduckgo.md

 order: 900
 ---

-It's natural to assume that there'd be some kind of downside, since we respect your privacy and we don't track you.
-But it's a <a href="{{ site.baseurl }}/company/how-duckduckgo-makes-money/">myth</a> that creepy tracking is a necessary tradeoff.
-DuckDuckGo does everything you'd expect of a browser and search engine — while still protecting your privacy.
+It’s natural to assume that there’d be some kind of downside, since we respect your privacy and we don’t track you.
+But it’s a [myth]({{ site.baseurl }}/company/how-duckduckgo-makes-money/) that creepy tracking is a necessary tradeoff.
+DuckDuckGo does everything you’d expect of a browser and search engine — while still helping to protect your personal information.

-Our free <a href="http://duckduckgo.com/browser">DuckDuckGo browser</a> includes our private alternative to Google search, along with <a href="{{ site.baseurl}}/privacy/web-tracking-protections/">over a dozen other privacy protections</a> for your browsing, email, and more.
-The browser’s comprehensive set of protections is used by tens of millions of people to help take back control of their online privacy.
+At DuckDuckGo, we believe the best way to protect your personal information from hackers, scammers, and privacy-invasive companies is to stop it from being collected at all.
+That's why millions of people [choose DuckDuckGo over Chrome and other browsers](https://duckduckgo.com/compare-privacy) to search and browse online.
+Our built-in search engine is like Google but never tracks your searches.
+And our browsing protections, such as ad tracker blocking and cookie blocking, help stop other companies from collecting your data.
+Oh, and [our browser](https://duckduckgo.com/app) is free — we make money from [privacy-respecting search ads]({{ site.baseurl }}/company/how-duckduckgo-makes-money/), not by exploiting your data.
+Take back control of your personal information with the browser designed for data protection, not data collection.

-<a href="http://duckduckgo.com/">DuckDuckGo Search</a> includes news, maps, sports scores, weather, stocks, local results and much more — in addition to the standard links, images, and videos, of course.
-And unlike Google, it’s actually private and anonymous.
 Nothing bad about that.